-- (a) Each club may only have one team compete in Junior Premier League. - (b) Clubs may, at the discretion of Competition Management, have more than one team compete in all other divisions. - (c) Invitational teams may be invited at the discretion of Competition Management.
+- (a) Each club may only have one team compete in Junior Premier League or Junior Open per age group and gender, unless approved by BACT. - (b) Clubs may, at the discretion of Competition Management, have more than one team compete in all other divisions. - (c) Invitational teams may be invited at the discretion of Competition Management.